LivePersonInc/developer-center/pages/documents/guides/StructuredContent/overview.md

 #### Metadata

 Metadata is a list of UMS predefined objects that can be sent back to the agent and be used in reporting.
 Metadata must be used inside a click block.
+For a more in depth guide on how metadata in Structured Content works, please refer to the [Conversation Metadata guide](guides-conversation-metadata-guide.html).

 **Style**